 Foul smells: Water and moisture contribute to any unfavorable odors you may find lingering in your basement.
 If you’ve cleaned up your home from top to bottom and your home still smells unpleasant, you may have water in your basement.

 Mold and mildew: Mold flourishes in dark, damp spaces.
-If you find mold clusters forming in your basement, you have a leak on your hands.
+If you find mold clusters forming in your basement, you have a leak to worry about.

 Pest infestations: Just like mold, pests thrive in dark, damp spaces.
-Look out for pest droppings, wings, nests, and other unusual insect activity in your basement.
+Look out for wings, droppings from pests, different nests, and insects in your basement.

-Water damaged property: Buckling wooden floors and furniture, rotting fabrics, and curling documents are all signs of excess dampness in your basement.
+Water damaged property: Buckling wooden floors and furniture, rotting fabrics, and curling documents are all signs of unusual dampness.

-Standing water: Puddles of water in the basement are an obvious indication of a water problem.
+Water in your basement: Water puddling in the basement is an obvious indication of a water problem.
 If you cannot trace the source of the water, chances are it could be coming from your foundation.

 Protecting Your Foundation